ConesaLab/Padhoc/README.md

 * In case a previously create database aims to be started, click the terminal within neo4j graph, and import the database using neo4j-admin load command.
 Then change the running database at settings file and reinitialize the database.

-2) Run Padhoc either in one specie or in multiple specie.
+2) Run Padhoc either in one species or in multiple species.

-2.1) Run Padhoc for one specie:
+2.1) Run Padhoc for one species:
 The main script used to run padhoc is: run_padhoc.py The options can be accessed using command: python run_padhoc.py -h Compulsory arguments are: repository, email, password, user graph db, user db password, organism and taxa ID